Experiential marketing is a promotional strategy that involves creating an interactive experience to get customers talking about your product.

 Now that we’ve talked about a few success stories, let’s break down some common factors seen in each campaign.
 By and large, a successful experiential marketing campaign should hit most, if not all, of the following bullet points:

 - Product tie-in.
-Whether it’s through the use of the product itself (Globetrotter, Milka) or an explicit tie-in with the brand (the high energy nature of James Bond and Red Bull), .
+Whether it’s through the use of the product itself (Globetrotter, Milka) or an explicit tie-in with the brand (the high energy nature of James Bond and Red Bull), any experience targeting prospective customers needs to weave in a selling aspect.
 It’s not enough to simply entertain customers; they also need to be motivated in some way to investigate and purchase the product.